achambel/simple-node-http-proxy/README.md

 ### Making a http request to the proxy

-It only supports http requests for now.
+It only supports http requests and method GET for now.

 ```bash
 curl http://localhost:3000?target=http://somedomain.org